Final Gravity Pitching Guide

 We have no desire to turn this publication into a high-gloss magazine.
 We sat down and talked to our office inkjet printer about full bleed pages and it started coughing, and when we told our long-arm stapler about glued perfect bindings, it cried a little.
 It was tough to watch.
 Because of this, Final Gravity isn’t found (yet) in conventional outlets.
 We sell primarily online direct-to-consumer, with some copies making it to a collection of zine shops and brewery taprooms around the country.
 We hope this network will expand.

-Final Gravity tells intimate, human-centric stories about beer.
+Final Gravity tells personal, human-centered stories about beer.
 We publish writing focused on people, places, ingredients, sensory experiences, cultural intersections, and the holistic ways we interact with and around beer.
 We also feature writing of all types—including poetry and flash fiction—from folks working in the beer industry in any capacity.
 More info on that farther down.

 Just as the subject matter of the stories we publish is focused on people and our personal and cultural interactions with beer, we want the writing in these stories to be personal and intimate.
 Feel free to insert yourself into the story, write in the first person, and share your own observations.
 We want writing that is beautiful to read while still being efficient and focused.
 Be poetic without being “purple.”
 Stretch your legs a little.
 You can read one of our issues to get a sense of the types of stories we tell and the types of voices employed in doing so.
 If the cost of doing so is a barrier for you, we can send you a PDF of an individual story to read upon request.

 One final note: we are committed to the vision of a beautifully diverse, equitable, and inclusive beer scene that is welcoming, safe, and inviting for all, and the work that must be done to achieve that.
+To date, 63% of our contributors have been women or non-binary, and 40% have been persons of color.
 We welcome pitches from individuals of all identities, but are especially excited when we receive pitches from persons of color, LGBTQ+ folks, and writers from other typically underrepresented communities.
 We want the pages of Final Gravity to be as diverse as the world of people who enjoy beer.

 Stories we’re looking for from freelance writers